For apparel & footwear retail

 Professional ($399/location/mo)

 POS integration.
-Day-parted music against your traffic profile (lunchtime browsers, evening conversion, weekend volume).
+Outcome Scheduling against your traffic profile (lunchtime browsers, evening conversion, weekend volume).
 Multiple ICPs for stores that draw distinct customer types across the day.
 Self-improving refinement against your basket and conversion data.

 Enterprise